Nexfinity/Fluxer.Net/SECURITY.md

 ## Supported Versions

 > [!WARNING]
-> Security reports are only excepted for the latest git commit, or the latest version on myget.
+> Security reports are only accepted for the latest git commit, or the latest version on myget.
 > We have no plans to offer long term support for any version.

 ## Reporting a Vulnerability